-You don’t need to use the best champagne for this creme de cassis champagne drink.
-In fact you shouldn’t use the best champagne – save that for a special occasion!
+You don’t need to use the best champagne for this Crème de Cassis champagne drink.
+In fact you shouldn’t use the best champagne – save that for a toast!

-To make the cocktail, pour about one tablespoon of creme de cassis into each champagne glass.
-You can add more cassis for a darker pink color.
+To make the cocktail, pour about one tablespoon of Crème de Cassis into each champagne glass.
+You can add more cassis for a darker pink color or to your personal taste.

-Then top off each glass with champagne.
-I start by filling each glass about 1/2 way so it doesn’t overflow, then repeat.
-One bottle of champagne will make 4 generous servings depending on how large your champagne glasses are.
+Next, top off each glass with champagne.
+First, start by filling each glass about 1/2 way so it doesn’t overflow, then repeat.
+One bottle of champagne will make 4 generous servings depending on how large your flute glasses are.

-To garnish this fancy drink, top with a single raspberry and an orange twist.
+To garnish this fancy drink, top with fresh raspberries and an orange twist.
 Have those ready before you pop the champagne cork.

 To make the orange twists, I like to use a channel knife, which makes a long ribbon.
 Twist the ribbon around a chopstick or skewer, then cut the twists into desired lengths.